ami-iit/idynfor/doc/theory_background.md

 To convert from the `iDynTree` representation to the `pinocchio` one, one needs to convert the ${}^A H_B$ to the first 7 elements of $q$, and then convert $s$ to the last $dof=nq-7$ elements of $q$, accounting for the fact that the ordering used in iDynTree and in pinocchio is different.

-For what regard the internal joint positions, for both Pinocchio and iDynTree they are represented by $dof$ scalars.
+For what regards the internal joint positions, for both Pinocchio and iDynTree they are represented by $dof$ scalars.
 For iDynTree, these are exactly the elements of the $s \in \mathbb{R}^{dof}$ vector, while for the Pinocchio they are the last $dof$ elements of the $q$ vectors.
 Anyhow, what changes is the
 **serialization** of this elements.
 In the iDynTree case, the DOF serialization can be arbitrary.
 For example, when loading a model the desired serialization can be passed as the `consideredJoints` arguments of `iDynTree::ModelLoader::loadReducedModelFromFullModel` or `iDynTree::ModelLoader::loadReducedModelFromFile` methods.
 In the pinocchio case, the joint serialization **must** follow a strict depth-first order induced by the kinematic structure of the model an the selected floating base.
 To go from iDynTree's $s$ to Pinocchio's $q[7:end]$, we need to define an appropriate [permutation matrix](https://en.wikipedia.org/wiki/Permutation_matrix) $P \in \mathbb{R}^{dof \times dof}$:

 $$